Web guest checkout

 I led competitive analysis to look for industry guest checkout pattern, and saw an opportunity to address registration prompt.

 I designed 2 variants to A/B test: Button-based login vs Streamlined login.
-Results showed that Streamlined login performed better in registration rate.
+Results showed that Streamlined login increased sign-up rate by 15%.